mcarletti/mcarletti.github.io/content/about/_index.md

 # 🎓 Education and working experience

-I work at [EVS Embedded Vision Systems, Srl](https://www.embeddedvisionsystems.it/) (Verona, Italy) as Senior R&D Software Engineer since 2019, collaborating with prof. [Vittorio Murino](https://www.vittoriomurino.com/).
+I work at [EVS Embedded Vision Systems, Srl](https://www.embeddedvisionsystems.it/) (Verona, Italy) as Senior Research Scientist since 2019, collaborating with prof. [Vittorio Murino](https://www.vittoriomurino.com/).

 I've received my **PhD in Computer Science** in 2020 within the Vision, Image Processing & Sound (VIPS) Lab at the University of Verona, Italy, under the supervision of prof. [Marco Cristani](http://profs.sci.univr.it/~cristanm/).